scottcolfer/product-leaders/index.md

 # The Team

-Product Leaders Commnity is founded and led by [Scott Colfer](https://www.linkedin.com/in/scottcolfer/).
+Product Leaders Community is founded and led by [Scott Colfer](https://www.linkedin.com/in/scottcolfer/).

 [Casey Taylor](https://www.linkedin.com/in/casey-taylor2000/) is Community Manager.